 Be aware of your own personal preferences.
 Try not to critique based on what you normally read and like, but temporarily become a reader of that particular genre.
 Be nice, but also impersonal and objective.

-Avoid showing off how much you know about fiction, science, history, whatever.
+Avoid showing off how much you on science, history, or whatever topic.

-Avoid the discourtesy of publicly dismissing others’ feedback.
+Writers should avoid the discourtesy of publicly dismissing other’s feedback.
 You may come to realize that considering dissenting perspectives helps you to better connect with more readers.